Siphon880gh/devbrain/AI Assisted Coding/Code Generation - Enhance Harness/Plan with epics and milestones first.md

 ## Did the app break?

-If you had been managing context with LLM_CODE_REFERENCE*:
+If you had been managing context with AGENTS_CODE_REFERENCE*:
 Prompt:
 ```
 Refer to the LLM code reference and see what you broke.
 You're failing to fix this